Magic Quadrant for Transportation Management Systems

-Gartner continues to see a shift in demand for TMS delivered as SaaS, with user attitudes shifting from SaaS as an option to SaaS as a preference.
-Although TMS SaaS demand has largely been due to the lower upfront investment, we find growing recognition of the importance of prebuilt carrier networks inherent in SaaS TMS.
-While SaaS-only TMS vendors (for example, LeanLogistics and IBM) continued to perform OK in North America, these offerings are just now becoming viable for limited international deployments, and lack the overall functional breadth and depth of TMS leaders.
+Gartner continues to see a change in demand for TMSs delivered in the cloud, with user attitudes shifting from cloud as an option to cloud as a preference.
+While in previous years, SaaS TMSs were limited to a select few TMS providers, most TMS providers now have some form of cloud deployment option, from private cloud/hosted to full multitenant SaaS.
+Although SaaS TMS demand is largely due to the lower upfront investment, we find growing recognition of the importance of prebuilt carrier networks inherent in multitenant SaaS TMSs.
+While SaaS-prevailing TMS vendors (for example, IBM, LeanLogistics and MercuryGate) continue to perform well in North America, these offerings are just now becoming viable for limited international deployments, and lack the overall functional breadth and depth of TMS leaders, and their carrier networks are largely North American-only.
 However, newer SaaS or managed service TMS providers, such as inet-logistics and C.H.
-Robinson, have emerged out of the international logistics arena and bring unique domain expertise to SaaS TMS.
-Furthermore, some traditionally on-premises application vendors, such as JDA and Oracle, offer SaaS or hosted versions of their TMS applications; however, they have yet to gain market traction in SaaS, mostly because of vendor sales and go-to-market strategies, and not technical issues.
-Accordingly, a network-centric (SaaS) TMS offering has yet to gain the market traction or breadth of offering to become a market leader.
+Robinson, have emerged from the international logistics arena and bring unique domain expertise to SaaS TMS.
+Furthermore, some traditionally on-premises application vendors, such as JDA, Manhattan Associates and Oracle, offer cloud versions of their TMS applications; however, they have yet to gain market traction in cloud, mostly because of vendor sales and go-to-market strategies — not technical issues.
+Accordingly, a network-centric (SaaS) TMS offering has yet to gain the market traction or breadth of offering needed to become a market leader.

 A number of forces are affecting the TMS market and will likely shape it moving forward, including: